top of page

 Therapist for Toxic Relationships: What to Look For and Why Somatic Therapy Works

-- Maria Niitepold
+Maria Niitepold

-- 17 min read
+• 16 min read

 You may have told the story to people who love you and watched them struggle to understand why you didn't just leave sooner.
-You may have told it to a therapist who helped you see the pattern but couldn't explain why knowing the pattern didn't stop the pull.
-You may be telling it to yourself on loop, analyzing, reconstructing, trying to make the pieces add up, and finding that the understanding helps less than it should.
+You may have told it to a therapist who helped you see the pattern but could not explain why knowing the pattern didn't stop the pull.
+You may be telling it to yourself on a loop, analyzing, reconstructing, trying to make the pieces add up, and finding that the understanding helps less than it should.

 This is not a comprehension problem.
 It is a nervous system problem.
 And the kind of therapy that helps is the kind that works at the level where the damage actually lives.